 Plus, having other birthday traditions gives our kids something to look forward to each year, while also creating fond memories for years to come.

 It’s a total win.

 5 Birthday Traditions that Don’t Require a Big Party

 This is my favorite way to start off our kids’ birthdays.

 Why?
 Well, it’s the easiest way to get the day off to a spectacular start.
 All it takes is just a little bit of thought and preparation.

-Plus, breakfast is our kids’ favorite meal of the day, so getting something extra special makes the
+Plus, breakfast is our kids’ favorite meal of the day, so getting something extra special just starts the day off right.

 Here are a few of our favorite special breakfasts: